-Currently, like many other countries, the share of renewable energy in the whole energy mix for China is still rather low at less than a quarter, since crude coal is still the dominant source of energy for Chinese people, which was also one of the culprits for the infamous air pollution.
+Currently, like many other countries, the share of renewable energy in the whole energy mix for China is still rather low, since crude coal is still the dominant source of energy for Chinese people, which was also one of the culprits for the infamous air pollution.
 In light of the public health and sustainable development, China has become a keen driver on the development of renewable energy on a global level, by being a manufacturer and investor, especially on solar energy.

 China has the highest share of solar energy consumption in the world, which is much higher than other leading countries in this regard, such as United States, Japan and Germany.
 In 2017, photovoltaics accounted for more than half of all newly installed clean energy capacity, which is followed by wind and hydro power.
-In just four years, along with the renewable energy consumption, the solar power generation in China has increased exponentially, to more than 177 TWh.
+In just a few years, along with the renewable energy consumption, the solar power generation in China has increased exponentially, to more than 233 TWh as of 2019.
 Wind power is the second most crucial renewable energy for China.
-From 2014 to 2018, the accumulated installed wind power capacity doubled itself to almost 200 GW.
-With the substantial amount of water resources China owns, hydro power plays an important role in the transition from fossil fuels to renewable energy as well.
-From 2004 to 2017, the domestic consumption of hydropower has increased more than threefold to more than 270 million metric tons of oil equivalent.
+From 2014 to 2018, the accumulated installed wind power capacity doubled itself to almost 190 GW.
+Besides, with the substantial amount of water resources China owns, hydro power plays an important role in the transition from fossil fuels to renewable energy as well.
+From 2004 to 2018, the domestic consumption of hydropower has increased more than threefold to more than 270 million metric tons of oil equivalent.